Eraclie Sterian: World War I and LCC

-Decommissioned and promoted to reserve Colonel on October 1, 1924, Sterian returned to his native city in April 1926 to give a lecture on social medicine and social hygiene—this enterprise was sponsored by the Cultural League for the Unity of All Romanians.
-Having built himself a townhouse at his old home on Bibescu-Vodă, he joined a protest movement of the Bucharest property-owners against the tax rates.
-In March 1925, he spoke at its congress, and was mandated to present it grivences to Premier Ion I. C. Brătianu.
+When Sterian regained Bucharest in mid-1923, it was with assurances that his serum would be mass-produced by the Pasteur Institute.
+Decommissioned and promoted to reserve Colonel on October 1, 1924, he returned to his native Galați in April 1926 to give a lecture on social medicine and social hygiene—this enterprise was sponsored by the Cultural League for the Unity of All Romanians.
+In June, he publicly debated with jurist Ioan Gr.
+Periețeanu over medical malpractice; Sterian was of the opinion that doctors deserved absolute immunity (since such a doctrine would dis-inhibit experimentation), and extolled the continued use of medicine with known side effects, including Salvarsan.
+Lecturing to a proletarian public in Câmpina during January 1927, he advised them to wean their children off cow's milk, noting its association with Mycobacterium bovis (and therefore with tuberculosis in humans).

+Having built himself a townhouse at his old home on Bibescu-Vodă, Sterian joined a protest movement of the Bucharest property-owners, initially aimed at tenants.
+Addressing one of the group's meetings in September 1923, he argued that tenants of shopping areas needed to pay a rent pegged to their yearly profits.
+In March 1925, he spoke at the owners' congress, and was mandated to present their grievances against property-tax hikes to Premier Ion I. C. Brătianu.
 This movement was consolidated as the Property Owners' Syndicate, founded on December 21, 1925, and presided upon by Constantin Tamara.
+At one of its meetings in October 1927, Sterian proposed that banking institutions be pressured into providing landlords with cheap credit "for any reparation work that their buildings would require."
 In parallel, he represented an informal union of medical reservists, who petitioned government to grant them higher ranks and pension rights.

 Sterian also made a brief return to politics following the Great Depression, when he founded the activist Association of Mortgaged Owners and Debtors.
 It was especially active during early 1930, when, together with the larger League Against Usury (LCC), it preached anti-capitalist rebellion at agricultural shows.
 The authorities kept it under watch, viewing it as an outside associate of the outlawed Romanian Communist Party.
 By May, Sterian had broken with the National Liberals, whom he depicted as corrupt, and had joined Jean Th.
 Florescu's political club Omul Liber (or "Liberal-Democratic Party").
-Sterian's Association finally merged into the LCC in November 1930.
+His own Association finally merged into the LCC in November 1930.
 Sterian was a minor candidate in the June 1931 general elections, seconding Florescu on the LCC list for Ilfov County.
 The national group was dissolved by September 1933, when Sterian was recruited by the Guard for the Defense of Private Property, presided upon by former LCC chairman Eftimie Antonescu.